wyrdbound/grimoire-design-studio/AI_GUIDANCE.md

 6. Do NOT make bandaid fixes that break clean architecture guidelines.
 Always respect the architectural boundaries.

-7. After all code changes, run `source .venv/bin/activate && ruff format src/ tests/ && ruff check src/ tests/ --fix && mypy src/` to ensure code quality is retained in an iterative manner.
+7. After all code changes, run `source .venv/bin/activate && ruff format src/ tests/ && ruff check src/ tests/ --fix && mypy src/ && bandit -r src/` to ensure code quality is retained in an iterative manner.

 8. Avoid making lines longer than 88 characters (E501 ruff check).

 9. Thread safety is critical - all public APIs must be thread-safe and work correctly in concurrent environments.

 10. Do not perform any git operations as the developer will handle those.

+## Testing Strategy

+See [TESTING.md](TESTING.md) for full details.

 ## Cross-Platform Compatibility